Cycling is a year round activity so follow our top winter cycling tips to help you stay safe and comfortable in the saddle through the winter months.

 - The front light must be white, whilst the rear light must be red

-- Get sidecut lights for extra visibility
+- Get lights with the sides cut out for extra visibility

 - Save money and reduce waste by investing in rechargeable batteries